josieusa/petmouse/README.md

 #DISCLAIMER

 I'm not responsible for any damage.
 There are mistakes in the schematic, though it works (see "Known issues" below).
 It's not the best possible schematic: it's the one that I tested to work.
-I made some choices by trial and error, for example the 47 Ω resistors, and the wire connecting Arduino digground and Beaglebone Black analog ground.
+I made some choices by trial and error, for example the 47 Ω resistors, and the wire connecting Arduino digital ground and Beaglebone Black analog ground.
 I forgot to use the Arduino pin number 2 which was used in the original sketch.
 And so on.
 I tested it with a BeagleBone Black rev. A6A, an Arduino Rev. C and a Pixy in the Kickstarter version.

 #FAQ